 Running pet peeves:

 I have nothing to complain about when it comes to running.

 Something non running related that no one would guess about me:

 I cut my own hair.
 Actually, by taking one look at me, you'd probably guess that.

 Other hobbies and interests:

 I love mountain biking as much as running (depending upon the time of year, I may even like it more).
-I also enjoy hiking with kids, cooking, reading, and volunteering.
+I also enjoy hiking with kids, cooking, volunteering, and I read a ton.

 I help organize the Sunrise Strider group as part of PPRR.
 We train on Tuesday and Thursday mornings.
 They've helped me stay motivated and have held me accountable since 2005. www.sunrisestriders.com.